 To that end, the creators sat down many years ago and decided to do justice to Canada's super team.
 Goals were set, ideas were batted around, and then nothing happened.
 After a few false starts, a planned Kickstarter that got sidelined by a global pandemic, and various understandably distracting life events, the time has finally come.

-And here we are, it's 2021.
+And here we are, it's 2022.
 Hope is alive, albeit a bit bruised, and the stars are aligned.
-Creative development is back underway.
+Production is underway.
 We're retooling the script, pushing through the designs, and creating a production pipeline that will be shared with you, the fans.

 Who is ALPHA FLIGHT?